addisonbeck/recipes/src/lib/markdown/philly-cheesesteak.md

 1. Add the slivered steak and a pinch of salt
 1. Cook, breaking the steak up with a spatula, for about 4 minutes
 1. Add the onion, mix, and cook for an additional minute or so
-1. Add the cheese and mix
+1. Add the cheese sauce and mix
 1. Top the meat with the buns and steam them for a minute or so
 1. Flip the filling into the bun
-1. Wrap tightly with wax paper, slice, and serve
+1. Wrap tightly, slice, and serve